josephgarnier/cpp-starter-project-cmake/README.md

 - `doc`: generate the project's documentation.

-The **module depends on Doxygen**, so either you install it following the [site instructions](https://www.doxygen.nl/manual/install.html), or you let the module use the [auto-download feature](https://cmake.org/cmake/help/latest/module/FetchContent.html) which will detect the absence of the dependency and download it directly from its GitHub repository during generation.
+The **module depends on Doxygen**, so either you install it following the [site instructions](https://www.doxygen.nl/manual/install.html), or you let the module use the [auto-download feature](https://cmake.org/cmake/help/latest/module/FetchContent.html) which will detect the absence of the dependency and download it in the build tree directly from its GitHub repository during generation.
 However, due to the size of the library, it is **strongly discouraged to use auto-download** and recommended to install it, because CMake re-downloads and then rebuilds the whole library each time the project is cleaned up, which takes several minutes.

 To use this module, **two option files** need to be configured.
 The **first file** is `cmake/project/StandardOptions.txt`, so open it and edit the options in the *Doc Generator Module options* section: